MattiPaivike/memorizer_pub/terraform/README.md

 ## Environment Structure

+To run all of the following, you will need sufficient privileges in AWS and you must be signed in to the AWS CLI.
+I recommend you use something like `aws-vault`.

 This Terraform project is organized into the following environments:
 `environments/common` for common resources such as IAM.
 `environments/dev` for development environment